 Alternatives to Kaspersky Internet Security

-If you're looking for a program that offers similar features albeit with better test lab results than "Kaspersky Internet Security", we recommend Bitdefender.
+If you're looking for a program that offers similar features but has better testing lab results, we recommend Bitdefender.